The Progression System

 Hit them all?
 The weight goes up.

-The threshold differs by lift type:
+The threshold differs by movement type:

-Compound lifts (squat, bench, row)
+Compound exercises (squat, deadlift, bench, row)

 One clean Phase 3 session at the top of the rep range is enough.
 Weight increases next session.